Saritasa/ios-development-guides/Topics/Tools/work-with-git.md

 ```
 > Note: Some projects that work with Jira require `Task: #{task id}` to be the __last line__ of the commit message.

+To merge feature branches please use `No fast-forward` option (`--no-ff` in terminal).
+It will
+always create merge commit which by default will contain branch name.
+This will help to track
+separate commits in the future if needed.

+> Note: in different Git GUI clients this option can be called differently, for example in
+SourceTree it's called: `Create a commit event if merge resolved via fast-forward`

 ## Commit Style Rules